Gus-Alvarenga/NBA/README.md

 ## Goals

-- I will post some visual analysis on Tableau to showcase my Business Analysis skills - ~~hat number one~~
+- Post some visual analysis on Tableau to showcase my Business Analysis skills - ~~hat number one~~

-- Eventually, I will share some codes I used to get the information ready for analysis - ~~hat number two~~
+- Eventually, share some codes I used to get the information ready for analysis - ~~hat number two~~

 - The ultimate goal is to walk you all through the whole analysis